WolfgangMehner/vim-plugins/vim-support/README.md

   *  using and managing personal code snippets
   *  using additional plugins

-Look at the VimScript Support help with
+Look at the VimScript Support help with:

       :help vimsupport